-HSBC in final talks to sell French retail business at hefty loss: sources
+HSBC in final talks to sell French retail business at hefty loss: Sources

 While the British lender is still working to reach an agreement by the end of the year, the process could still fall through due to regulatory demands and the prospect of heavy job cuts, another source said.

-The sale process is culminating just as European bank share prices come under fresh pressure due to concerns about the economic impact of a second wave of COVID-19, with the STOXX 600 bank index hitting a record low on Friday.
+The sale process is culminating just as European bank share prices come under fresh pressure due to concerns about the economic impact of a second wave of COVID-19, with the STOXX 600 bank index hitting a record low last Friday (Sep 25).

 Failure to complete the sale would be a significant hit to HSBC's restructuring, as the bank attempts to complete the latest of a series of asset disposals in recent years aimed at improving returns for long-suffering shareholders by shedding underperforming businesses.